 - The improvements made in the process can easily be tracked using process maps since it becomes possible to audit and understand different areas in the process as well as the organization.

-- Visual illustration for training would be much more effective than any oral tools explained, as the visual examples register faster in human brains and helps them understand the things better and fast.
+- Visual illustration for training would be much more effective than any oral tools.
+The visual examples register faster in human brains and helps them understand the things better and fast.

 - In the need of change, when the organization moves on making the changes without understanding the current working process, it is likely to commit more mistakes or deploy its resources in creating more troubles.
 Process maps provide a detailed outlook of the current process and guides the effective management of change.